US visitors to EU likely to face new quarantine rules

 And despite Europe's efforts to coordinate policy, the net result is a patchwork of rules.

-Most EU states currently require US travellers to get a negative test result before travelling unless they have been fully vaccinated, but Lithuania and Malta, for instance, do not ask for any tests.
+Most EU states currently require US visitors to get a negative test result before travelling unless they have been fully vaccinated, but Lithuania and Malta, for instance, do not ask for any tests.

 The majority of EU countries do not require Americans to quarantine upon arrival - the biggest bar to tourism.